Goods lifts: frequently asked questions

 Do goods lifts have similar operating controls to passenger lifts?

-If I decide I need one how long will I have to wait to have a goods lift to install it?
+How long will I have to wait to have a goods lift to install it?

-Your new lift will have a lead time for the manufacture of your bespoke requirements.
-Once delivered, work in installing the lift can be done in just a few days.
-You may need builders work before installation depending on where your lift is positioned.
+Your new lift will have a lead time to manufacture your bespoke requirements.
+Once delivered, the lift can be installed in just a few days.
+You may need buildering work before installation, depending on where your lift is positioned.

-What level of disruption to my business can I expect when the lift is installed?
+What level of disruption to my business can I expect when a goods lift is installed?

 Just a few days of disruption is usual for the installation of a goods lift.
-Bear in mind that the lift will benefit your business in the long term.
-Here at Stannah we do our very best to minimise any interruption to business while your lift is installed.
+Bear in mind that this lift will benefit your business in the long term to offset this.
+Stannah does our very best to minimise any interruption to business while your lift is installed.

 If you have more questions about dumb waiters or goods lifts then please take a look at our free eBook, Goods lifts: your questions answered.

 We hope we have helped you with making your choice about a goods lift.
-If you'd like to arrange a FREE site visit then please get in touch - we know we can help!
+If you'd like to arrange a FREE site visit, please get in touch - we know we can help!